jsxgraph/jsxgraph/README.md

 JSXGraph
 ========

-Interactive Math Library for the Web.
+JavaScript library for interactive math visualizations in the web browser.

 About
 -----